carriewalsh/sweater_weather/README.md

 - `rake destroy:data - #destroys days, city_days, and city_steadies older than 21 days - nightly`

+## Antipode Functionality

+This app is also set up to create antipodes (cities directly opposite each other on the globe).

+This utilizes the AmyPode API found at: `http://amypode.herokuapp.com/api/v1/antipodes?lat=27&long=-82`

+### Endpoint

+- GET `/api/v1/antipode?loc=CITYNAME`

 ## Author

 At the time of this project, I am in my final week of Mod 3 at Turing School of Software & Design.

-### Future Functionality

-This app is also set up to create antipodes (cities directly opposite each other on the globe).

-This utilizes the AmyPode API found at: `http://amypode.herokuapp.com/api/v1/antipodes?lat=27&long=-82`